Francesco Piemontesi

 „The music conjures up on his face a subtle interplay of sensations, entirely from within – the faithful reflection of his musicianship“ (Neue Zuricher Zeitung)

 Swiss-Italian pianist Francesco Piemontesi, a native of Locarno, has over the years gained a reputation as one of the leading interpreters of the German classical and romantic repertoire.
-He appears as a regular guest with many of the world’s leading orchestras, in concert halls and music festivals around the globe, while still being firmly anchored on the shores of Lago Maggiore as Artistic Director of the music festival Settimane Musicali di Ascona.
+He appears as a regular guest with many of the world’s leading orchestras, in concert halls and music festivals around the globe, and was Artisitc Director of the Settimane Musicali di Ascona from 2012 to 2024.

 With his subtle but mesmerizing interpretations of Schubert’s piano sonatas as well as the solo works and piano concertos of Mozart, Beethoven, Brahms and Liszt, he has been acclaimed internationally by critics and audiences alike.
 His playing is characterized by sensitivity, intimacy and poetry, but also by power and brilliance.
 Above all, it is important to him to illuminate the scores from within: “Making music is like a second language for me.
 It feels like an existential necessity.
 I don’t want to entertain the audience, I want to let them participate in the deep dimensions of music.”

-Francesco Piemontesi’s musical artistry is documented on numerous recordings that have received awards and critical acclaim, such as Schubert’s last Piano Sonatas, Debussy’s Preludes and Mozart’s Piano Concertos with the Scottish Chamber Orchestra conducted by Andrew Manze.
-His latest release on Pentatone is dedicated to two of the most demanding pieces of piano literature: Liszt’s Transcendental Etudes and the B minor Sonata.
+Francesco Piemontesi’s musical artistry is documented on numerous recordings that have received awards and critical acclaim, such as Schubert’s last Piano Sonatas, Debussy’s Preludes and Mozart’s Piano Concertos with the Scottish Chamber Orchestra conducted by Andrew Manze and two of the most demanding pieces of the piano literature: Liszt’s Transcendental Etudes and the B minor Sonata.

 Working with fellow musicians and orchestras alike, Francesco Piemontesi’s collaborations form themselves from the nucleus of friendship, appreciation and creativity.
 He recently has been Artist in Residence with the Orchestre de la Suisse Romande, Dresden Philharmonic and Gstaad Menuhin Festival.
-A long-standing relationship links him to the Schubertiade Festival and London’s Wigmore Hall.
-As adept on the concert stage as he is in smaller chamber combinations, Francesco Piemontesi appears with a variety of partners including Renaud Capuçon, Leonidas Kavakos, Martha Argerich, Janine Jansen, Daniel Müller-Schott, Augustin Hadelich and Jörg Widmann.
+As adept on the concert stage as he is in smaller chamber combinations, Francesco Piemontesi appears with a variety of partners including Renaud Capuçon, Leonidas Kavakos, Janine Jansen, Daniel Müller-Schott, Augustin Hadelich and Jörg Widmann.

 Thomas Jung / Carole Terrettaz